Godzilla: Final Wars: Plot

-Over the course of the 20th century, environmental disasters caused the appearance of giant monsters and superhumans, dubbed "mutants", who are then recruited into the Earth Defense Force (EDF) to battle the monsters.
-Later in 1995, the son of the king of the monsters called Godzilla Junior, EDF's greatest enemy that never defeated, appeared and frequently menaced mankind over the years.
-In Antarctica in 2004, where Godzilla is imprisoned under the ice by a cave-in caused by a series of missiles fired off from the original Gotengo commanded by Komura.
+Over the course of the 20th century, environmental disasters cause the appearance of giant monsters and superhumans, dubbed "mutants", who are then recruited into the Earth Defense Force (EDF) to battle the monsters.
+The strongest of these monsters is Godzilla, who becomes the EDF's greatest enemy and frequently threatens mankind over the years.
+In Antarctica, Godzilla is finally imprisoned under the ice during a battle with the powerful EDF warship Gotengo.

-Many years later in the 21st century, an upgraded Gotengo, now captained and commanded by Douglas Gordon, battles and destroys Manda in the English Channel off the coast of Normandy, but the ship sustains serious damage during the battle and Gordon is suspended from the EDF.
-The EDF ensign Shinichi Ozaki is tasked with guarding a U.N. biologist, Dr. Miyuki Otonashi, who is sent to study a mummified monster.
-They are suddenly teleported to Infant Island where they encounter the Shobijin, priestesses of Mothra, who reveal the mummified monster as Gigan, an extraterrestrial cyborg sent to destroy the Earth ten thousand years earlier, and who Mothra ultimately subdued.
-They warn that a battle between good and evil will happen soon and that Ozaki must choose a side.
+Many years later, in 2004, an upgraded Gotengo, now commanded by Captain Douglas Gordon, battles and destroys Manda in the English Channel off the coast of Normandy, but the ship sustains serious damage during the battle and Gordon is suspended from the EDF.
+Mutant EDF ensign Shinichi Ozaki is tasked with guarding a U.N. biologist, Dr. Miyuki Otonashi, who is sent to study a mummified monster.
+As they examine it, they are briefly teleported to Infant Island by the Shobijin, who reveal the mummified monster as Gigan, an extraterrestrial cyborg that attempted to destroy the Earth ten thousand years earlier, and was ultimately subdued by Mothra.
+They warn that a battle between good and evil will happen soon, and that Ozaki must choose a side.

-Suddenly, giant monsters attack several major cities: Rodan attacks New York City, Zilla attacks Sydney, Anguirus attacks Shanghai, King Caesar attacks Okinawa, Kamacuras attacks Paris, Kumonga attacks Monument Valley in Arizona and Ebirah attacks Tokai.
-Meanwhile, Minilla, Godzilla's son, is found in Aokigahara by Kenta Taguchi and his game hunter grandfather Samon.
-The EDF engages the monsters until they mysteriously vanish as at the same time the mothership of the alien race called Xiliens appears over Tokyo.
-The Xiliens claim that they eliminated the monsters as a gesture of goodwill, and warn Earth's leaders that an incoming runaway white dwarf star called Gorath will soon impact the Earth, offering their help to destroy it.
+Several giant monsters attack major cities around the world: Rodan attacks New York City, Zilla attacks Sydney, Anguirus attacks Shanghai, King Caesar attacks Okinawa, Kamacuras attacks Paris, Kumonga attacks Monument Valley in Arizona, and Ebirah attacks Tokai.
+Meanwhile, Minilla, Godzilla's son, is found in Aokigahara by Kenta Taguchi and his grandfather, Samon.
+The EDF engages the monsters until they mysteriously vanish, as a huge alien vessel appears over Tokyo.
+The aliens introduce themselves as the Xiliens, claim that they eliminated the monsters as a gesture of goodwill, and warn Earth's leaders that an incoming runaway white dwarf star called Gorath will soon impact the Earth, offering their help to destroy it.

-After a peace pact is signed between humanity and the Xiliens, Ozaki, Miyuki, and Miyuki's sister Anna, distrusted by the Xilliens, discover that the Gorath shown by the Xiliens is a hologram and that the Xiliens have replaced several members of the EDF and U.N. secretary-general Naotaro Daigo with imposters.
-After the Xiliens are exposed with help from Gordon and the other mutants, the Xiliens' second-in-command, the Controller, kills his commander to assume command, revealing the plan to use humans as food source while taking control of all the mutants except for Ozaki through a property in their DNA known as "M-base".
-The Controller also has the monsters under his control through M-base in their DNA and awakens Gigan, who revealed to be Xilliens' bioweapon, to wipe out the EDF.
+After a peace pact is signed between humanity and the Xiliens, Ozaki, Miyuki, and Miyuki's sister Anna, a news reporter, discover that the Gorath shown by the Xiliens is a hologram and that the Xiliens have replaced several members of the EDF and U.N. secretary-general Naotaro Daigo with imposters.
+After the Xiliens are exposed with help from Gordon and the other mutants, the Xiliens' second-in-command, the Controller, kills his leader to assume command, revealing their plan to use humans as a food source while taking control of all the mutants, except for Ozaki, through a property in their DNA known as "M-base".
+The Controller also has the monsters under his control through M-base in their DNA, and awakens Gigan to wipe out the EDF.
 The group escapes in a repaired Gotengo, although Gigan pursues them.